-- Vend for Mac or PC
+- Retail POS for Mac or PC

 Nested products are usually created during the CSV edit process.
 It essentially involved merging of different product families within each other (one parent product thinking it's the child of another product family).
 Product families follow a specific order and when these are switched, they can create nested products.
 It is best to make sure not to switch the position of the products on the CSV.

 Here is an example: If you export a CSV, you'll notice your product families usually go in a row.
 The first product represents the parent product while the other that follow are the children of that product.

 - Say for example you have a product: A T-Shirt with 3 size variations.

 - The first one created is a T-Shirt Small - this becomes what's referred to as the "Variant parent". additional product variations that are created of this become variants i.e T-Shirt Medium, T-Shirt Large.

 - So the 2 variants (medium and large) -> Are linked to the variant parent (i.e T-Shirt small)

 A nested variant occurs when the variant parent links to one of the variant products (in the same way that the variants link to the parent - i.e a variant assumes a parent product role)